Rust Clap recipes

 # For more information, try '--help'.

 Cool and pretty simple.
 But the upload is a little bit more complex.
-We wanna have two options where take the photo to upload: file image on the device or any public URL on the Internet.
+We wanna have two options to take the photo to upload: file image on the device or any public URL on the Internet.
 Here is the configuration for the upload command:

 #[derive(Debug, Clone, Args)]